Think Facebook is the end-all be-all for social media? If you run a small business, you should also look into Instagram and Pinterest.

 Getting the engagement rate is only half of the process.
 You can process the information and understand what it means.
 It allows you to determine whether you're doing good or bad.

-This is the standard guide to know how your Instagram account is doing:
+This is the standard guide (accounts with 5,000-10,000 followers) to know how your Instagram account is doing:

-Your main goal is to reach 6% to get the most out of your Instagram exposure.
+Your main goal is to reach at least 6% to get the most out of your Instagram exposure.
 It becomes more important if you're a business promoting yourself on Instagram.

 It's expected for videos to become the most dominant content online.
 After all, it becomes 80% of the total internet content by 2019.
 With this in mind, users interact with photos and videos in different ways.